lylepmills/eurorack/alt_firmwares/README.md

 - I maj7sus4/vii
 - V 7sus4

+### Seventh light - Hold params on trigger
+Green means don't hold params upon receiving a trigger (as in the stock firmware), red means internally sample and hold the CV inputs for Timbre, Morph, Harmonics, Level and V/Oct whenever a trigger is received.

+### Eighth light - Model navigation mode
+Green means the "alternative" navigation mode from the stock firmware, whereby the left button goes backward and the right button goes forward through the set of all models.
+Red means the "alternative alternative" navigation mode, where the left button cycles through models in a given bank, and the right button switches banks.
+Note the standard navigation mode from the official firmware is not available, since it doesn't allow access to the third bank and is therefore not very useful in my view.

 ## Technical notes
 The original Plaits firmware makes the most of its processor, and runs quite close to that processor's limits in terms of both the amount of code it can store, and the CPU load of that code (at least, in certain modes).
-As such, to pack in everything this alt firmware can do, several minor adjustments have been made to the behavior of the base firmware for efficiency reasons.

-- The size of the sine lookup-table (used in several modes) has been halved (max error 2e-5, see [this comment from Émilie](https://forum.mutable-instruments.net/t/unified-plaits-alt-firmware/19530/7) for more info)
-- The internal sample rate for the audio path has been dropped from 48K to 44.1K
-- The crossfading behavior between the string synth and the wavetable synth in chord mode right around 12 o'clock on the morph knob has been tweaked such that each note fades completely out and then back in again, one note at a time (instead of crossfading between the two synths)

-When it comes to CPU usage, various things contribute, e.g. using the suboscillator adds a bit of CPU, using the trig input + internal envelopes adds a bit of CPU, aux crossfading adds a bit of CPU, etc. So far I have been able to make enough performance tweaks to address all combinations of settings which can lead to CPU overload *that I know of*.
-In other words, at time of writing (3/27/22), any combination of settings *should* work fine without hitting CPU limits, but fair warning: that isn't a guarantee that no more such scenarios will be found in the future.
+Unlike earlier versions of this firmware, various efficiency improvements have been found that made the compromises I had to use in those earlier versions unnecessary.
+However it's worth nothing that it's always possible there is some combination of settings I haven't discovered yet that will lead to CPU overload, which can lead to harsh aliasing sounds coming from the module.
+If you encounter such a situation, please take note of the settings you are using, the model you are using, and where you have all the knobs positioned, and send me a report (ideally with video), and I will try to make adjustments to avoid those kinds of problems going forward.

 # Rings